Did you know that customer support roles have some of the highest customer support turnover rates (estimated at 24% last year!)?

 That’s why it’s smart to set your new hires for success from day one by ensuring that they get proper training.

 Invest time in developing the skill set of your team.
 Make sure that your training program also communicates your company’s mission and value to new agents, all the while helping them build confidence and abilities to deal with clients directly.
 Your program should be nurturing and motivational as well.
 Only then will it allow you to build the type of support team you’re looking for.
 Keep it in place for a long time.
+There are number of companies, such as LearnUpon, that offer learning management systems to help you with your corporate training.

 3. Build trust between agents and other employees